When Followers Can't Follow Along

 No longer actually connected.

 According to Reuters Institute data published in early 2026, publisher search traffic dropped about a third globally in a single year.
-HubSpot, Forbes, Business Insider, all reporting steep organic declines.
+HubSpot, Forbes, and Business Insider are all reporting steep organic declines.
 Media leaders are forecasting another 43% decline over the next three years.
 Zero-click queries are pushing toward 70%.

-That work in these spaces is working, and some of it pays off short-term.
+That work is real, and some of it pays off short-term.
 But it’s renting.
-And the rent keeps going up while the unit gets smaller.
+The rent keeps going up, and the algorithm keeps taking more of the room.

 Email, SMS, push, and direct channels you control (with first-party data and behavior as the long-term asset, not platforms that throttle you)